 OfferUp

-I’ve been having the best luck with OfferUp.
-It’s a smartphone app that can also be accessed on your computer.
-It has an easy to use messaging system that will alert you on your phone as well as email you when someone responds.
-Then, if a person makes an arrangement to meet with you, OfferUp will give you suggestions for a meeting place or you can set it to your location by clicking the location Icon.
+I had good luck selling some of my possessions on OfferUp.
+It’s a smartphone app that has an easy-to-use messaging system that will alert you on your phone as well as email you when someone responds.
+When a person makes an arrangement to meet with you, OfferUp will give you suggestions for a meeting place or you can set it to your location by clicking the location Icon.

-Some people prefer to meet at a police department so that if your customer turns out to be a scammer he or she would be under surveillance.
+Some people prefer to meet at a police department in case a customer turns out to be a scammer.
+That way he or she will be under surveillance.

 To use OfferUp, download it by searching in your smartphone’s app store depending on if you have an IOS or Android.
 Once you open OfferUp, click POST at the bottom of your screen to list your item.